 At the end of her period, the cup must be boiled in water for five minutes.
 Because the water is boiled, it does not have to be potable.

 Our Twaweza Program provides girls with Femme Kits which include soap, a towel, and a bowl for cleaning and boiling their menstrual cups.

 Currently, we are working with AFRIpads, a social enterprise based out of Uganda.
 AFRIpads are made out of high quality fabric that is extra absorbent, fast drying, and stain resistant.
 Femme and AFRIpads have been working together since 2014.

 No. Each Femme Kit contains either a cup or a package of pads.
 Participants have the opportunity to choose which method is the best fit for them.
 Menstrual cups are excellent and sustainable solutions, but we recognize that they are not ideal for every woman.
 We believe that both products offer women safe and sustainable solutions to menstrual management.

 We are always looking for new partners to collaborate with.
-If you are interested in taking part in our Training of Trainers program, or having your school or organization trained by our staff, send us an email!
+If you are interested in taking part in our Training of Trainers program, or having your school or organization trained by our staff, send an email to email@example.com!

 There are many ways for you to get involved with Femme and support our mission of women’s empowerment.
 Become a Student Ambassador, host a fundraiser, or get your company involved as a corporate donor.
 At this time, we cannot take volunteers to East Africa as we employ local staff to deliver our educational programming.
-Please keep in touch with us if you have a special skill to offer!
+Please reach out to us at firstname.lastname@example.org if you have a special skill to offer!

 Yes.
 We love talking about all things period-related!
 We would gladly send a representative to speak at your event about the issue of menstruation and development and the importance of including women in development.
-Please contact us with your details.
+Please email Femme’s Director at email@example.com.